aitzkora/BenchmarksPythonJuliaAndCo/CallBack/README.md

 ### Running the benchmarks

-cd successively in C++-xxx, Py, Pythran, Numba, Ju; then look at the documentation.
+cd successively in C++-xxx, Fortran, Py, Pythran, Numba, Ju; then look at the documentation.

 Once you have run the benchmark in **all** directories, go to Results/ and look at the documentation to know how to exploit the results.